Thinking every religion spread is relocation

 AP exam clue: If the example mentions migrants, immigrants, settlers, refugees, colonists, or diaspora communities, relocation diffusion is likely.

 When migrants cluster in a city, signage, worship spaces, restaurants, and street festivals can change a neighborhood’s visible culture.
 Planners and geographers call that shift part of the cultural landscape—the human imprint on Earth’s surface.
+On the AP Human Geography exam, those visible changes are often your best evidence that relocation diffusion AP Human Geography students should label—not expansion from a distant hearth alone.

 Walk the five steps below on every AP stimulus.
 The table is the fastest way to see whether movement happened before the trait appeared in a new place.